-VISITORS
+5. VISITORS

-All visitors who have not completed a port induction and been issued a port security access and ID card must:
+All visitors who have not completed a port induction or been issued a port security access and ID card must:

-- Be escorted and actively always be supervised - Report to Shed 39 upon arrival and sign in using the electronic kiosk. - Obey all instructions as directed by the persons escorting them or other authorised CentrePort persons. - Wear the required PPE (refer minimum PPE section of CUSP). - Must present recognised identification when requested e.g. driver's license, govt age ID, or passport etc.
+- Report to Shed 39 upon arrival and sign in using the electronic kiosk. - Be escorted and supervised by a CentrePort staff member at all times, unless on a vessel outside of CentrePort's area of control. - Obey all instructions as directed by the persons escorting them, or by other authorised CentrePort persons. - Wear the required PPE (refer to the minimum PPE section of this CUSP). - Must present recognised photo identification when requested e.g. driver's license, govt age ID, or passport.

-Please note: As a Border-Controlled Area - CentrePort is not open to the public.
+Please note: As a Border-Controlled Area, CentrePort is not open to the public.
 You should direct any enquiries you may have to the relevant contacts listed in this CUSP or on the CentrePort webpage or at centreport.co.nz.

-CHILDREN on Port
+6. CHILDREN on Port

-Persons under the age of 16 are not permitted to work on the port - including as a passenger or ride along in a vehicle (Passengers exiting or boarding vessels, visitors to ships, and arranged & authorised tours are not considered to be working at the Port).
+Persons under the age of 16 are not permitted to work on the port - including as a passenger or ride along in a work vehicle.
+Children exiting or boarding vessels, visiting ships, and arranged & authorised tours are not considered to be working on Port.
 Persons carrying unauthorised passengers will be refused entry to the port and or port land.

-ANIMALS on Port
+7. ANIMALS on Port

-Only working animals (e.g. drug sniffer or other detection dogs) are permitted inside the port security gated area fenced area and worksites on port operated land (for clarity this includes port car parking areas).
+Only working animals (e.g. drug sniffer or other detection dogs) are permitted inside the port security area and worksites on port operated land (for clarity this includes port car parking areas).
 Persons carrying unauthorised animals will be refused entry to the port and or port land.

-5. CENTREPORT ROADS and DRIVING on PORT
+8. CENTREPORT ROADS and DRIVING on PORT

 All port roads have a posted speed limit of 20 km/h.
 Some areas have 10 km/h reduced speed limits.
-Please always adhere to this.
+You must adhere to the posted speed limit, always.

 All vehicles entering CentrePort must be legally compliant and operate in a safe manner.

 You are required to have your beacons and or hazard lights active (flashing) while driving in operational port. areas